cjin2019/SEZMA/README.md

 #### Install

-1. Requires >= 3.8 and <= 3.10
+1. Requires Python >= 3.8 and <= 3.10
 2. Run `./install.sh`

 #### Run

-1. Edit `config.ini` file to save to the data to appropriate location, file path of the key file of centralized server to send results, and run the screen capture at an initial frame capture rate.
+1. Edit `config.ini` file to save
+    1. REQUIRED: "OutputDirectoryt": filepath of directory to store data
+    2. REQUIRED: "FrameRate": the screen capture at an initial frame capture rate (frames per second).
 The default frame capture rate may be too high for your laptop, in which case the frame rate will be reduced.
+    3. REQUIRED "KeyFilePath": filepath of the key file of centralized server to send results.
+Otherwise, set to NOT GIVEN
 2. `sudo ./run.sh`

 #### Monitor Run

-1. `sudo ./monitor.sh`
+1. If you want to check usage, you can use `sudo ./monitor.sh`

 ### Binarize Python Codebase with Nuitka